astravant/digital-garden-jekyll/_notes/daily-notes.md

 # April 15, 2019

-## We're simply the by-product of millions of years of evolution and adaption.
+### We're simply the by-product of millions of years of evolution and adaption.
 A few millennia ago, we didn't have the level of self-awareness and consciousness that we have today.
 The same stresses about life, work, finances, health, relationships.
 Life, as we know it today, has grown so complex.
 We're worried about our careers, how we're gonna make money, if you're gonna go out to lunch today, that guy that just cut you off on the highway, checking Snapchat or Instagram - these things didn't exist.
 We're so overwhelmed.
 We're just conditioned and used to it.
 It's business as usual.
 What if we returned to the simplicity.
 The planet functions on cycles, as do societies.
 What will it take, to get that simplicity back?

 # April 12, 2019

 - It's always going to feel like there is more to do.
 > Your dream dies tomorrow.
-- Create a software that can complete tasks on outsourcing websites like Fiverr.
 - The planet has existed for 13.8 billion years.
 We have the opportunity to change what life has been like forever.
 The greatest change since the beginning of mankind.
 Creating something that has not existed in billions of years.
 - Focus on something bigger.
 Focus on changing the universe forever.
 All of humanity as we know it.
 Make a better Google.
 Everything is searchable.
 Education content.
 Email.
 Articles.
 Everything on one platform.
 Social media.